c4pt000/linode-GPU-bitcoin-dogecoin-RECOVER-wallet.dat-passphrase_or_private_key_decrypt-hashcat/README.md

 ./hashcat.bin -a3 -1?l?u?d ?1?1?1?1?1?1?1?1?1?1?1?1?1?1?1?1?1?1?1?1?1?1?1?1 --increment --increment-min 10 | ./hashcat.bin -m 11300 hash.txt
 ```

+# wallet with no passphrase

 # for docker python2 bitcointools image for private key reveal with non-encrypted no passphrase wallet.dat(s)

-# instead of decrypting "encrypted" passphrase from wallet.dat through master key
-extract unencrypted private key for wallet funds (from unencrypted wallet.dat with no passphrase)

 # RUN WITH CAUTION VISIBLE PRIVATE KEYS WITH NO ENCRYPTION EXPOSE THE WALLET TO EXPORT INTO ANOTHER WALLET
 <br>